OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-37.md

 So I prophesied as I was commanded.
 As I was prophesying, there was a sound, a rattling, and the bones came together, bone to its bone.

 ## Ezekiel 37:8
-I looked, and tendons and flesh appeared on them, and skin covered them; but there was no breath in them.
+I observed that tendons and flesh formed on them, and skin covered them; however, there was still no breath in them.

 ## Ezekiel 37:9
 Then He said to me, “Prophesy to the breath, prophesy, son of man, and say to it, ‘This is what the Sovereign Lord says: Come from the four winds, breath, and breathe into these slain, that they may live.’”